IN THIS ARTICLE

 How is aldesleukin given (Proleukin)?

-Aldesleukin is given as an injection through a needle placed into a vein.
+Aldesleukin is injected into a vein through an IV.
 You will receive this injection in a clinic or hospital setting.
-The medicine must be given slowly through an IV infusion, and can take at least 15 minutes to complete.
+Aldesleukin must be given slowly, and the IV infusion can take at least 15 minutes to complete.

 Aldesleukin is usually given every 8 hours for up to 5 days, followed by a 9-day rest period and then repeated.

 Your breathing, blood pressure, oxygen levels, kidney function, and other vital signs will be watched closely while you are receiving aldesleukin.
 Your blood will also need to be tested daily during treatment, and you may also need chest x-rays.